GaryLizard/CyberPatriot2025/README.md

 #PrivTester
 Ensures that programs have correct permission structures after using SudoAuditor.

+# Service Hardening: Do not forget to restart via systemct.

 #Apache2.conf
 Drag this pre-configured file to harden apache2 /etc/apache2/apache2.conf